jtgry/AAS/_pages/recent-news.md

 ***

+# Fort Morgan After Dark Haunted Tour

+September 24, 7pm-11pm

+October 22, 7pm-11pm

+October 29, 7pm-11pm

+For more information, visit their facebook page [here](https://www.facebook.com/HistoricFortMorgan).

+***

 On September 25, there will be a museum guided tour at Confederate Memorial Park at 10:00am.

 ***